 Despite the best hitch, you will notice that whenever a large bus or truck overtakes your rig the displaced air first pushes the trailer rear to the right and then affects the front.
 Do not apply the brakes.
 Steer very slightly, momentarily, toward the bus or truck.
 This will compensate for the sway induced by the passing vehicle.
-If your trailer is equipped with the optional sway control, the brakes will automatically be applied in controlled increments to help compensate for this.

-When stopping on a hill or slope, leaving your car in gear is not enough for stand-still-safety.
+When stopping on a hill or slope, leaving your car in gear is not enough for standstill-safety.
 Chock the trailer wheels to be double sure.
-Never use the break-away switch as a parking brake because it will burn out the magnets and drain the trailer battery.
+Do not use trailer brakes as parking brakes by disconnecting the trailer vacuum line.